percona/portal-doc/docs/april-2022.md

 ## Enhanced integration with PMM
-With this update, we are improving PMM connections to Percona Platform with:
+This update also enhances PMM connections to Percona Platform with:

-- token-based connections to support federated authentication and increase security
+- token-based connections to increase security and support federated authentication
 - synchronized customer account information across PMM and Percona Platform

 ### PMM instances now connected via access token